CryptoBlades/cb-gitbook-wiki/market/marketplace.md

 The List NFTs tab lets you list your own NFTs on the marketplace.
 You can view the characters and weapons on your wallet and list them at a price of your choosing.

-Please note that the price you input upon listing is the amount of SKILL you receive.
+Please note that the price you input upon listing is the amount of $XWeapon you receive.
 The actual listed price on the marketplace will have a 10% tax added on top of it.

 Listing involves transferring the NFT from your wallet to the marketplace, and as such incurs a gas fee similar to trading.
 You will also be prompted to allow CryptoBlades approval to use your CBC or CBW.